 4

-If you’re using Docker or Kubernetes, scan your images for known flaws before deploy.
-Also, Use slim base images, and avoid running containers as root.
+Consequently, if you’re using Docker or Kubernetes, scan your images for known flaws before deploy.
+Also, Use slim base images, and avoid running boxs as root.

 5